jsorrell/CarpetSkyAdditions/docs/en_us/progression.md

 ### 12. Kill the Ender Dragon

-Obtain Blaze Powder by killing Blazes that spawn in Strongholds.
+Obtain Blaze Powder by killing Blazes that spawn in Nether Fortresses.
 You can then craft Eyes of Ender, complete an End Portal, and kill the Ender Dragon.